 It takes around 4 weeks to get the root system that is pictured above.

-If you would like to get faster rooting you can use a rooting hormone but this isn’t a requirement for successfully propagating pothos due to their ease of rooting in water.
+If you would like to get faster rooting on your pothos cuttings you can use a rooting hormone but this isn’t a requirement for successfully propagating pothos due to their ease of rooting in water.

 When propagating pothos plants I prefer to let the roots grow a few inches long before transplanting the cutting to a pot of soil.

 You can also leave your pothos cutting growing in the water even longer if you would like.
-Sometimes people leave them growing in water for months before transplanting them to soil.
+Sometimes people leave them growing in water for months before transplanting them to a soil medium.